In this article you will learn about the process of blacklisting items. Here you will find a step by step explanation of are items blacklisted.

 If you feel the item should be listed (fur is faux, or the word gun doesn't refer to a weapon) you can have it removed from the blacklist by contacting the Support department.
 Please remember that you will be responsible for any consequences related to the whitelisting of blacklisted items.

-If you wish for this item to be live again, you will have to contact our Support department to remove the block.
+If you wish for this item to be live again, you will have to contact our Support Team to remove the block.